 If you die, your enrolled dependents are eligible for either continuation coverage or retiree and survivor coverage.
-For more information, see the Continuation Coverage and COBRA Coverage section.
+For more information, see the Continuation Coverage and COBRA Coverage chapter and the Retiree and Survivor Coverage section.

 how much you pay for coverage